-The only two treble hooks you need carry are a size #6 and #4 in most cases.
-The #6 hook work well in most situations and in the event the channel catfish are overall larger in size or are biting aggressively, can increase the hook size to a #4 to reduce the number of deep hooked fish.
+The only two treble hooks you need to carry are size #6 and #4 in most cases.
+The #6 hook works well in most situations and in the event the channel catfish are overall larger in size or are biting aggressively, can increase the hook size to a #4 to reduce the number of deeply hooked fish.

 Treble Hook Strength

 Hook strength is rated as 2x strong, 3x strong, 4x strong, etc. These numbers are the strength of the hook you’ll find listed on the package.